Resources at the National Library of Scotland

 - In 1985, the Fife village of Freuchie won the National Village Cricket Cup against Rowledge at Lords — one of the greatest stories in Scottish sporting history.

-We have a strong collection of histories of local Scottish cricket and tennis clubs, which you can look for in Library Search, and we hope to continue to build on this.
+We have a strong collection of histories of local Scottish cricket and tennis clubs, which you can look for in the main catalogue, and we hope to continue to build on this.

 Our collections also include cricket-related manuscript items such as photographs, sketches, tickets and diaries.
 The earliest known Scottish cricket printed item in our collection is the 'Rules of the Fettercairn Cricket Club', from 1865.